 In what languages is the course book available?

-This course is available to order in English and will be available in Dari, Farsi and Arabic from Summer 2017.
+This course is available to order in English and will be available in Dari, Farsi and Arabic.

-Draft translations for other languages including Pashtu, Urdu and Bengali are available for personal use on request.
+Translations into new languages are ongoing, including Pashtu, Urdu and Bengali, and some are available for personal use on request.